rust-lang/rust/src/librustc/README.txt

 Control and information flow within the compiler:
 -------------------------------------------------

-- main() in driver/rustc.rs assumes control on startup.
+- main() in rustc.rc assumes control on startup.
 Options are parsed, platform is detected, etc.

 - libsyntax/parse/parser.rs parses the input files and produces an AST